Why Categorize Tweets?

 Users can then click on each category to read the actual tweets.

-In light of the heightened interest surrounding the confirmation of Judge Brett Kavanaugh to the Supreme Court of the United States, a special category titled Kavanaugh Confirmation
+In light of the heightened interest surrounding the confirmation of Judge Brett Kavanaugh to the Supreme Court of the United States in fall 2018, a special category titled Kavanaugh Confirmation

 was added.
 You can review how your representatives weighed in on this matter.

 How Far Back Does the Algorithm Scan?